Monday, November 22, 2010

 and cuddled in the lies of everlasting love,

-forever under the watchful eye of a tangerine moon.
+forever beneath the watchful eye of a tangerine moon.

 yet in beauty she aged not a day.

-The two that gave birth to a third,
+The two who gave birth to a third

 frolicked upon some unknown hill,